friskgit/minimal_website/_portfolio/23_for_bill.md

 title: "For Bill, Rising"
 category: composition
 tags: composition
+excerpt: "A composition for the Klangkupolen at the Royal College of Music in Stockholm."
 order: 23
 updated: 2022-09-05
 layout: single
-excerpt: "A composition for the Klangkupolen at the Royal College of Music in Stockholm."
 header:
-  overlay_image: /assets/images/locomotion_banner.png
+  overlay_image: "/assets/images/locomotion_banner.png"
-  teaser: /assets/images/snare_teaser.jpg
+  teaser: "/assets/images/snare_teaser.jpg"
+  actions:
+  - label: "Listen"
+    url: /music/2022/09/15/rising/
 sidebar:
 - title: About
   image: /assets/images/snare_teaser.jpg
   image-alt: Snare drum
-  text: "Klangkupolen at the Royal College of Music in Stockholm, is a concerthall with 29.4 speakers in a dome like configuration."
+  text: "Composition for klangkupolen at the Royal College of Music in Stockholm, a concerthall with 29.4 speakers in a dome like configuration."
 - title: Year
   text: 2022
 - title: Category